 As per the existing legislation, The Code on Wages, 2019 provides for universal minimum wage and floor wage across organized and unorganized sectors, including gig workers.
-However, The Code on Social Security, 2020 recognizes gig workers as a new occupational category and defines gig workers as a person who performs work or participate in work arrangements and earn from such activities outside of the traditional employer-employee relationship.
+However, The Code on Social Security 2020 recognizes gig workers as a new occupational category and defines gig workers as a person who perform work or participates in work arrangements and earn from such activities outside of the traditional employer-employee relationship.

 But, there are a few issues associated with the labor code for Gig Economy, and these are-

 - No fixed responsibilities: The Code states the provision of basic welfare measures as a joint responsibility of the Central government, platform aggregators, and workers.
 But. it does not clarify which stakeholder is responsible for delivering what quantum of welfare.